hanspr/mi-ide/config/micro-ide/help/options.md

 	default value: `true`

-* `fileformat`: this determines what kind of line endings micro will use for the file.
+* `fileformat`: this determines what kind of line endings micro-ide will use for the file.
 UNIX line endings are just `\n` (lf) whereas dos line endings are `\r\n` (crlf).
 The two possible values for this option are `unix` and `dos`.
    The fileformat will be automatically detected and displayed on the statusline